ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 ### `MinValidatorStake`

-`MinValidatorStake` has type `uint64`.
-It's the minimum amount of funds required to become a validator.
+`MinValidatorStake` has type `uint64` and it's the minimum amount of funds required to become a validator.
 The following constraints apply:

 * `MinValidatorStake` must be larger than zero